 Instead, meditation in a Zen context, is a practice-path that aims to end suffering through direct personal insight into our own nature.
 Only through this direct insight can we experience the freedom that results from dislodging the hold our dualistic way of thinking has on us.

-The goal of Pathway-Zen is to guide anyone that is serious towards obtaining this non-dual awareness for themselves.
-This is facilitated through a structured meditation program that is grounded in aspects of both Sotô and Rinzai Zen-Buddhism.
+The goal of Pathway-Zen is to guide anyone that is serious about cultivating a Zen practice-path in their life.
+This is facilitated through a systematic program that includes aspects of both Rinzai and Soto Zen.

 Pathway Zen is guided by Arno Hess, an authorised Zen teacher both in Australia and through the Sanbō Zen lineage in Japan.

 As a secular and non-profit organisation, everyone is welcome irrespective of their tradition, religious affiliation or none.
 Please come along to one of our regular events in Spring Hill or Samford.
 All newcomers are given an introduction to Zen on arrival.

 Dharma talk in Samford.
 Our regular monthly dharma talk on Zen practice will be given by Zen teacher Arno Hess from 8-8.30pm, followed by Q&A and tea.
 All welcome.

 Dharma talk in Spring Hill.
 Our regular monthly dharma talk will be given by Zen teacher Arno Hess from 8-830pm, followed by Q&A and tea.
 All welcome.